sankeer28/DiscordBot-v1/README.md

 Your API key will be displayed.
 Make a note of this,and put it in line 126. you may create new projects which will give you another api key.
 Each key has a daily limit of 100 searches hence the need of multiple api keys.

 ## Reverse image search (for manga,anime,etc😳)
-line 191 of index.js: type 'sauce' followed by a space then a url of any image (perferable from anime,manga,doujin) will return the source url which contains the provided url if the similarity is over 50% using saucenao. saucenao api key must be put in line 191. please create a [saucenao account]( https://saucenao.com/) and find your api in your account settings.
+line 191 of index.js: type 'sauce' followed by a space then a url of any image (perferably from anime, manga, art) will return the source url which contains the provided url if the similarity is over 50% using saucenao. saucenao api key must be put in line 191. please create a [saucenao account]( https://saucenao.com/) and find your api in your account settings.
 ![image](https://github.com/sankeer-28/DiscordBot/assets/112449287/9565dc22-ca30-4692-9cfb-2ca40fe1fbdd)